American University of Beirut

 • A minimum of eight terms of residence is required beginning with the freshman class, or six terms beginning with the sophomore class.
 For purposes of this requirement, two summer sessions shall be considered equivalent to one term for one time only.

-• Transfer students from other recognized institutions of higher learning must spend the final three terms and complete at least 45 credits at AUB, out of which a minimum of 21 credits should be in the major.
-For purposes of this requirement, two summer sessions shall be considered equivalent to one term.
+• Transfer students from other recognized institutions of higher learning must complete at least 45 credits at AUB, out of which a minimum of 21 credits should be in the major.
+For the purposes of this requirement, two summer sessions shall be considered equivalent to one term.

 • A minimum of 120 credits for students who enter as freshmen (90 of which should be courses numbered 200 or above) and 90 credits (in courses numbered 200 or above) for students who enter as sophomores.